dmccreary/graph-data-modeling-course/docs/glossary.md

 #### Graph Integrity

-**Graph Integrity** ensures the correctness and consistency of a graph's structure and data.
+The process of ensuring the correctness and consistency of a graph's structure and data.

 **Example:** The course teaches students how to enforce referential integrity rules between nodes and edges.

 #### Graph Isomorphism

-**Graph Isomorphism** is the equivalence of two graphs based on their structure, regardless of node or edge labels.
+The equivalence of two graphs based on their structure, regardless of node or edge labels.

-**Example:** A student compares two network diagrams to determine if they represent the same structure.
+**Example:** We can compare two subgraphs to determine if they represent the same structure.

 #### Graph Merging

-**Graph Merging** is the process of combining two or more graphs into a unified structure while resolving conflicts.
+The process of combining two or more graphs into a unified structure while resolving conflicts.

 **Example:** A student merges separate graphs of product catalogs and customer reviews into a single unified graph.